 In most magazine fed weapons, the angle at which the cartridge feeds into the chamber is critical to reliable functioning.
-This is certainly the case on 2011 and Para-style pistols.
+This is certainly the case 1911-style pistols.
 I wrote up a blog post outlining what I did to modify Mec-Gar Para P16 10mm/.40 magazines over for use in the Rock Island HC-series (High Cap series) pistols such as my 10mm 52009 (click here if you want to read it).
 I got a few emails from guys asking if I could explain what needs to be done to adjust the cartridge angle.

 Okay, so what is controlling the feed angle is in part the shape of the lips, the gap between them and the shape of the follower.
 Let’s take a look at an ACT-MAG that works for both .40 and 10mm:

 There are a whole bunch of reasons why you need to adjust the angle as a consumer.
 Slight variations in how the pistol or magazine were made, wear over time, etc.

 What you can do is to bend the feed lips open or closed in the front to adjust the angle.
 This works because the cartridge is round and the gap affects how far up that part of the cartridge will rise up.

 In general, the back of the lips are relatively fixed because of the extra material around them.
 Now they can get bent out of shape for one reason or another and I would recommend you compare the front and back feed lip caps of a questionable magazine to a good magazine.

 Safety Comment – Use Dummy Cartridges / Snap Caps